-ALA occurs naturally in our bodies and so is easily absorbed into the skin.
+ALA or MAL occurs naturally in our bodies and so is easily absorbed into the skin.
 At Toronto Dermatology Centre, we use BBL (Broad Band Light) as our light source.
-Since ALA causes the skin to be extremely photo sensitive, the addition of BBL to the skin acts as a catalyst to activate the solution and releases singlet oxygen which targets active cells in acne or actinic keratosis.
+Since ALA and MAL causes the skin to be extremely photo sensitive, the addition of BBL to the skin acts as a catalyst to activate the solution and releases singlet oxygen which targets active cells in acne or actinic keratosis.
 Surrounding normal cells receive minimal damage.

 Photodynamic therapy is a non-invasive treatment with minimal downtime.
 It can involve 2-6 treatments depending on the severity of the condition.
 Treatments are usually performed 2-4 weeks apart, depending on what condition is being addressed.
 Maintenance treatments may be required.